echabert/ESIPAP-RPI/sessions/Session2.md

 Open the file *index.html* in the folder *html* with an internet browser and check the content.
 Add/adjust annotations in your code in order to improve the generated documentation.

-### Step 4: Saving and sharing your code

-Save your code and the Doxygen documentation by using properly the commands `git add`, `git commit` and `git push`.